imryan/sheetz/README.md

 Sheetz
 ======

 An app to rent out college dorms.
-Under heavy construction.
+A nice freelance project built by Jacqueline Angel and Ryan Cohen.